guestdaniel/GuestOxenham2022/README.md

 ## Data files

-Two behavioral data files are included in the repository in the folder `data`.
+Two behavioral data files from the present experiments are included in the repository in the folder `data`.
 Each is a `.csv` file where each row corresponds to a single run in the adaptive procedure.
 These data are not raw data, but contain only a minor amount of preprocessing.
 First, data from Experiment 1 were screened to exclude data from participants whose average thresholds in the task did not exceed our screening task thresholds (6% and 12% in the low- and high-frequency conditions, respectively).
 Second, data from runs where the procedure did not converge and was terminated early were excluded.
+These same data files are also offered as `.RData` files.
+The objects inside these files containing the data frames are `data_exp1` and `data_exp2`, respectively.
 The columns in each datafile are documented below.

 - `exp1.csv`
   - `F0`: F0 of run in Hz